bitcoin twitter facebook

 Dicing with Dr Death – Have a Laugh!

-Dicing with Dr Death received rave reviews of 4 stars from Edinburgh Three Weeks.
-Similarly, he receive a 5 stars review from TV Bomb.
+Dicing with Dr Death received a number of rave reviews including 4 stars from Edinburgh Three Weeks and 5 stars from TV Bomb.

-After that, Philip would go on to perform an ‘Aussie’ version of his Dicing show that was subsquently retitled ‘Practising without a License’.
+Philip would go on to perform an ‘Aussie’ version of his Dicing show that was subsequently re-titled ‘Practising without a License’ and held as part of the 2016 Melbourne International Comedy Festival.

 Melbourne International Comedy Festival Review, 3 April 2016